FREE SHIPPING ON ALL FEEL FREE ORDERS

 kava bar

-Before we explore the nuanced styles of kava bars, let’s break down the origins and potential benefits of this storied plant.
+Before we explore the nuanced styles of kava bars, let’s answer: what is kava?

-Made from the ground root of a pepper shrub (Piper methysticum), kava originates in the South Pacific Islands including Polynesia, Melanesia, and Vanuatu.[1]
+Made from the ground root of a pepper shrub (Piper methysticum), kava - also known as kava kava - originated from the South Pacific Islands including Polynesia, Melanesia, and Vanuatu.[1]

 What does kava taste like?
 Kava’s flavor can be described as bitter, but the taste of kava can change depending on which kava product you try.